alibaba/pipcook/README.md

 __Pipcook Pipeline__

-It's used to represent ML pipelines consisting of Pipcook plugins.
+It's used to represent ML pipelines consisting of Pipcook scripts.
 This layer ensures the stability and scalability of the whole system and uses a plug-in mechanism to support rich functions including dataset, training, validations, and deployment.

-A Pipcook Pipeline is generally composed of lots of plugins.
-Through different plugins and configurations, the final output to us is an NPM package, which contains the trained model and JavaScript functions that can be used directly.
+A Pipcook Pipeline is generally composed of lots of scripts.
+Through different scripts and configurations, the final output to us is an NPM package, which contains the trained model and JavaScript functions that can be used directly.

 > Note: In Pipcook, each pipeline has only one role, which is to output the above-trained model you need.
 That is to say, the last stage of each pipeline must be the output of the trained model, otherwise, this Pipeline is invalid.